 * Prices are subject to change without notice.
 The current offer that applies is always that of the service provider.

 Overall impression of Ca’ Rezzonico

-Especially the ballroom with its illusionistic presentation is impressive.
-But above all the diversity between special architecture, works of the 18th century and the idea of life at that time including furniture make a visit worthwhile.
+The ballroom with its illusionistic presentation is impressive.
+Above all the diversity between special architecture, works of the 18th century, and the idea of life at that time including furniture make a visit worthwhile.
 Both a private bedroom and other rooms are furnished.